Guitar chord: Open tunings

 An open tuning allows a chord to be played by strumming the strings when "open", or while fretting no strings.
 The base chord consists of at least three notes and may include all the strings or a subset.
 The tuning is named for the base chord when played open, typically a major triad, and each major triad can be played by barring exactly one fret.
 Open tunings are common in blues and folk music, and they are used in the playing of slide and lap-slide ("Hawaiian") guitars.
 Ry Cooder uses open tunings when he plays slide guitar.

 Open tunings improve the intonation of major chords by reducing the error of third intervals in equal temperaments.
 For example, in the open-G overtones tuning G–G–D–G–B–D, the (G,B) interval is a major third, and of course each successive pair of notes on the G- and B-strings is also a major third; similarly, the open-string minor-third (B,D) induces minor thirds among all the frets of the B-D strings.
-The thirds of equal temperament have audible deviations from the thirds of just intonation: Equal temperaments is used in modern music because it facilitates music in all keys, while (on a piano and other instruments) just intonation provided better-sounding major-third intervals for only a subset of keys.
+The thirds of equal temperament have audible deviations from the thirds of just intonation: Equal temperament is used in modern music because it facilitates music in all keys, while (on a piano and other instruments) just intonation provided better-sounding major-third intervals for only a subset of keys.
 "Sonny Landreth, Keith Richards and other open-G masters often lower the second string slightly so the major third is in tune with the overtone series.
 This adjustment dials out the dissonance, and makes those big one-finger major-chords come alive."

 Repetitive open-tunings are used for two non-Spanish classical-guitars.
 For the English guitar the open chord is C major (C–E–G–C–E–G); for the Russian guitar which has seven strings, G major (G–B–D–G–B–D–G).
 Mixing a perfect fourth and a minor third along with a major third, these tunings are on-average major-thirds regular-tunings.
 While on-average major-thirds tunings are conventional open tunings, properly major-thirds tunings are unconventional open-tunings, because they have augmented triads as their open chords.